Rip-Harambe/Matthew-K-S-Portfolio/README.md

 # Matthew-K-S-Portfolio
 Grade 11 DMA Portfolio

-1. Throughout this unit I have been working on learning Java and completeing a couple projects to become more familar with the language.
+Throughout this unit I have been working on learning Java and completeing a couple projects to become more familar with the language.
+I used Codeacademy to learn Java because I found that the interaction of you actually coding everything you learn very useful.